Noksa/Allure.NUnit/README.md

-# Allure.NUnit
+# C# Allure with many improvements.

-C# Allure with improvements
+Information about new features in Russian can be found in this topic: https://automated-testing.info/t/csharp-allure-classic-nunit-with-improvements/20715